 You don’t need to lock all your money away in a vault, but making your savings a little harder to access could be the key to stronger savings.
-So, set up a dedicated account for savings, and hook it up to your Yolt.
-Rename the account to reflect your goal or something to keep you from dipping in, like `Savings – don’t touch!'
+Set up a dedicated account for savings, and hook it up to your Yolt account.
 Then, you can check up on how your savings are growing, with less of the temptation.

 2. Failing to keep it frequent

-When it comes to savings, routine is definitely key.
-Don’t just top up your savings when you feel like you’re doing well, try and aim for regular transfers – automate it if you can!
+When it comes to savings, routine is key.
 Even if it’s just a small amount each week, it’ll rack up rapidly.
 Before you know it, your budgets will be in the black and you’ll have a healthy pot of savings.
 Nice one.
-We have a handy blog all about this mindful approach to your money - check it out here and fall in love with your money routine!
+We have a handy blog all about this mindful approach to your money - check it out here.

 3. Putting off planning

 You’ll start tomorrow, no wait, next week.
 Ok, this week for real.

 You want to save, but you just keep putting it off.
 Making a plan of where you want to be with your money just isn’t on the top of your to-do list right now...

 We’re a big fan of having a plan.
 We call it future-proofing you finances.
 Getting your goals in early means more time, and more potential to grow.
 Remember – compound interest is your friend, so push the procrastinating aside, and get planning.
 What's that about future-proofing your finances?